mcarlone/pp-test/README.md

 The search input will suggest names as you type.
 The more you type, the more accurate the suggestions.
 If you wish, you can mouse-click or keyboard navigate to a suggestion + hit Enter.

 When you find a pokemon, it is added the top of the Previously Searched list, which you find at the bottom of the page.
+This list is persisted.
 This list is capped at 50 entries, but this is an arbitary limit.

 I hope this Pokedex leads to you dominating your battles and brings you wild wealth and good fortune.